HeyBob. Add Bob to Slack

 Can I switch from Viktor to Bob?

-Yes — see above.
-Credit match on your remaining commitment for founding customers, and agent-led migration of your recurring tasks.
+Yes, see above.
+Credit match on your remaining commitment for early customers, and agent-led migration of your recurring tasks.

 Does Bob support Microsoft Teams like Viktor does?